JSC0x62/demo/README.md

 ## Testing the application
 Download and install postman <https://www.getpostman.com/downloads/>
 The test scripts are under the project root directory in the postman folder

-## Database - h2
-By default, Spring Boot will configure an H2 database for us H2 is a  database to develop against because it has an Oracle compatibility mode The application.properties initializes the datasource, data and schema The h2 console can be accessed at the following location http://127.0.0.1:8080/h2-console To sign onto the console the credentials are in the following directory /src/main/resources/application.properties